muggy8/sword-legend/birth and rebirth/steps.md

 I cant wait to explore everything there is to explore out there.

+Feeling this way while scanning around, I noticed some boxes that were located next to the window.

+without a second thought, I began the process of moving myself into one of the boxes.

+The boxes were all made of the same stuff the doors were made out of.

+Some seemed to be taller, some seemed to be wider.

+There was even one that looked round. but it was flat on top and probably was flat on the bottom too.

+In fact, these boxes reminded me of the only other time I had seen the clear endless expanse above the roof.

+It was clear blue just like this time instead of bright orange.

+But I couldn't say for certain if these boxes were the same boxes that were on the weird looking table with round legs.

+I took a close look at the closes box to examine if I could remember anything about it but then I realized that I had actually transferred myself into one of the boxes already.

+Upon realizing this, a well of excitement well up within me as I immediately began taking in my new surroundings.

 Yet despite this excitement, I felt incredibly tired, so incredibly tired.

 I felt my consciousness fading away.